 The importance of conducting a prompt, thorough, fair and efficient investigation cannot be overstated, and is virtually mandatory if an employer expects to prevent, resolve or defend against claims of workplace misconduct.

 An investigation usually consists of interviewing relevant witnesses, gathering documents and making other inquiries to produce a report that can be used to make employment decisions or defend against imminent or pending legal action.

-In addition to being hired as an investigator, Mr. Torchia has been retained as an expert witness to provide his professional opinion about the sufficiency of other workplace investigations, and has been qualified (approved) in federal court as an expert witness to provide such an opinion.
+In addition to being hired as an investigator, Mr. Torchia is often retained as an expert witness to provide his professional opinion about the sufficiency of other workplace investigations and has been qualified (approved) in federal court as an expert witness to provide such an opinion.

 We regularly investigate a variety of employment claims, including sexual harassment, discrimination, retaliation, wage and hour issues, and other forms of employee misconduct.

 Although our clients often request investigations while we are sorting other legal matters for them, we are also frequently retained by companies or law firms to conduct independent workplace investigations.
 These independent investigations are performed as a neutral and not as counsel.
 We will partner with specialists if necessary, such as forensic accountants or computer experts.